 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Frank O'Hara and The Day Lady Died
+Frank O'Hara And a Summary of The Day Lady Died

 The Day Lady Died is Frank O'Hara's curious elegy written in memory of Billie Holiday, the jazz singer.
 The setting is New York city, a busy Manhattan street.
 It's summer and the speaker is going about his everyday business.